 Disability-inclusive language

-The language we use to refer to or discuss disability-related topics with colleagues is important as is using inclusive and positive language.
-Language is active and evolving and is closely connected to personal identity.
-The UK Government produced some basic guidelines about inclusive language (GOV.UK, 2021) and Business Disability Forum produced language: What it is and why it is important (BDF, 2025).
+The language we use to refer to or discuss disability-related topics with colleagues is important.
+Language is active and evolving and can be closely connected to personal identity.
+For anyone who wishes to know more about inclusive language, the following resources may be helpful:

 Interpersonal interactions